Researchers around the world are looking at better ways to treat

 A small number of women have breast cancer because they inherited a faulty gene.
 Doctors do not know if treatment works in the same way for these women as for women who do not have an inherited faulty gene.

-Trials are looking at a biological therapy called rucaparib in women with breast cancer who have a faulty BRCA1 or BRCA2 gene.
-This drug is a type of biological therapy called a PARP-1 inhibitor.
+Trials are looking at a targeted cancer drug called rucaparib in women with breast cancer who have a faulty BRCA1 or BRCA2 gene.
+This drug is a type of targeted cancer drug called a PARP-1 inhibitor.
 This means it stops the PARP-1 enzyme from repairing damaged cancer cells.

 Researchers are looking into better ways of people reporting side effects.
-They want to find out if reporting them on line works better than reporting them in the usual way.
+They want to find out if reporting them online or through your mobile phone works better than reporting them in the usual way.

-There is also research looking into whether art therapy can help people cope with pain after treatment for breast cancer.
+- art therapy can help people cope with pain after treatment for breast cancer

-Treatment for breast cacner can put women unto a menopause.
+Treatment for breast cancer can put women into a menopause.
 Coping with the symptoms can be difficult.
 Researchers are investigating whether cognitive behavioural therapy can help control hot flushes and night sweats.